Stephen Makinwa: AE Larisa

-On 15 July 2010, Makinwa joined Larissa on loan from Lazio until the end of the season.
+On 15 July 2010, Makinwa joined AEL on loan from Lazio until the end of the season.

 Beijing Baxy

 Following the end of his contract with Lazio, Makinwa joined China League One side Beijing Baxy until the end of the 2014 season scoring 4 goals in his first 9 games.

 Gorica

 In July 2014 he was signed by Slovenian side ND Gorica.

 International career

 Makinwa played for the Nigerian national team and won 14 caps since making his debut in 2004.

 He played for Nigeria in the 2006 African Cup of Nations when they finished third.
 Two years on, he played in the side which again failed to win, losing at the 2008 African Cup of Nations to Ghana.

 Both Makinwa and his national teammate Obafemi Martins, are known for celebrating goals by making several consecutive somersaults.